 3. Dutch students are tested for their relative intelligence, but the advice given is not binding.

-At the end of the their 8th year of school, usually around the tender young age of 12, Dutch children must take a CITO test that is specifically designed to test their overall “intelligence“.
+At the end of the their 8th year of school, usually around age 12, Dutch children must take a CITO test designed to evaluate their overall “intelligence“.
 While there might be some moderate levels of stress, overall, Dutch students take it with stride.
-But here is what is crucial to understand–the results of the CITO test are suggestion only.
+Here is what is crucial to understand–the results of the CITO test are suggestion only.

 5. There is a general acceptance of mediocrity among Dutch parents and kids.